jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 Let's dive into a small example to demonstrate the *fundamental* concepts and functions.

 Assume some input field, where a user can enter some text.
 The text should then be displayed in some section below.
-As small bonus, we consider a button, which will clear the input:
+As small bonus, we consider a button, which will capitalize the input:

 ```kotlin
 import dev.fritz2.core.*